huaweicloud/terraform-provider-huaweicloud/docs/resources/elb_ipgroup.md

 * `id` - The uuid of the ip group.

-## Timeouts

-This resource provides the following timeouts configuration options:

-* `create` - Default is 10 minutes.
-* `update` - Default is 10 minutes.
-* `delete` - Default is 5 minutes.

 ELB IP group can be imported using the IP group ID, e.g.

 ```